 Our Deaf Supportive Living provides mental health and independent living support and all services emphasize cultural accessibility, with the primary mode of communications being ASL.

 Staff have offices on-site and provide 24-hours a day, 7-days a week care, with awake overnight staff available.
 Staff remain available for medical and any other emergencies.

 - Access to Registered Nurses for medical support

 - Appointment scheduling, budgeting, and shopping, cooking and nutrition, employment skills, household management, using transportation, socialization and recreational skill development

-- Those living in single rooms have access to kitchen and dining facilities shared by seven individuals
+- Those living in single rooms have access to share bathrooms, living space, kitchen, dining, and outdoor space.

 - Efficiency apartments have a self-contained kitchenette and bathroom in each unit.